 Privacy concerns are often at the forefront when someone feels they have experienced discrimination or harassment.
 It is useful to know the level of privacy and/or confidentiality that individuals can expect from each of the university resources.
 University officials are trained in the importance of privacy and confidentiality.

 Discrimination and Harassment Resource Coordinators and representatives from the Office of Institutional Equity and Accessibility will maintain the privacy of concerns and complaints as much as possible, consistent with the nature of the concerns.
 An individual may request that the University not disclose their identity to anyone else, including the person accused of misconduct.
 The University strives to preserve the privacy of information shared where maintaining such privacy does not conflict with Yale’s obligation to appropriately respond to reports and eliminate discrimination, harassment, and/or retaliation.

 When you consult in confidence, SHARE Center counselors, healthcare providers (including mental health practitioners), and chaplains in confidence, they, in their professional capacities, will not reveal any information you share without your explicit permission except in rare circumstances where your or another person’s health or safety is at imminent risk.

-Certain individuals on campus have a responsibility to report allegations of sexual misconduct to a Title IX coordinator.
+Certain individuals on campus have a responsibility to report allegations of sexual misconduct to a Deputy Title IX Coordinator.
 These individuals include all faculty, certain administrators, UWC members, and students in official roles such as Communication and Consent Educators (CCEs), Peer Liaisons, and First Year Counselors.